kinngh/shopify-node-express-mongodb-app/README.md

 ### WIP:

+- [`npx create-shop-app@latest`](https://github.com/kinngh/create-shop-app): A CLI tool to generate embedded Shopify app boilerplate with a tech stack of your own.
 - [Learning how to build Shopify apps](https://github.com/kinngh/learning-shopify-app): A repo with webhooks, scopes, basic controllers and more setup so newcomers on the Shopify platform can learn what's called and what's required when planning out their build.

 ## Tech Stack